ThomasWeinert/FluentDOM/README.md

 ### From 5.1 To 5.2

-The FluentDOM\Loadable::load() method now has a third argument $options.
+The `FluentDOM\Loadable::load()` method now has a third argument $options.
 The FluentDOM\Nodes method and the FluentDOM function that load data sources got this argument, too.
 It allows to specify additional, loader specific options.
 The values are only used inside the loader.
 This change affects the implementation of loaders, but not the use.

+### From 5.1 To 5.3

+CSS Selectors are now provided by separate packages.
+If you like to use them change you need to require the connector package now.

 ## CSS 3 Selectors

-If you install a CSS selector to Xpath translation library into a project, you can use the FluentDOM::QueryCss() function.
+If you install a CSS selector to Xpath translation library into a project, you can use the `FluentDOM::QueryCss()` function.
 It returns a FluentDOM instance supporting CSS 3 selectors.

 ```php